kasparia/py-music-organiser/README.md

 # py-music-organiser
-Simple music organiser tool for handling music libraries for Rekordbo
+Simple music organiser tool for handling music libraries for Rekordbox

 ## Installation
 - Create folder named `test-files` for testing this out.
 It is used as end point to move files currently in development.